 What is the food like on this program?

 Seattle is famous for its seafood but plenty of options will be offered for those who aren’t a fan.
 Pike’s Place Market is a perfect spot to have lunch and for coffee lovers, there’s no better city for a cup of joe!
 Portland is known for its many food carts (over 500!) and the famous Voodoo Doughnuts, both of which we’ll indulge in.
-We’ll have seafood and food influenced by the neighboring continent of Asia while in California.
+While in California, we’ll have seafood and food influenced by the neighboring continent of Asia.
 In the Southwest, try the best Mexican food you’ve ever had!

 Do I need any vaccinations for this program?